Industry Specification Group (ISG) Zero Touch Network and Service Management (ZSM) Activity Report 2023

 • the unprecedented operational agility required to support new business opportunities enabled by technology breakthroughs, such as network slicing.

-These new network deployments come with an extreme range of requirements, including massive seemingly infinite capacity, imperceptible latency, ultra-high reliability, personalized services with dramatic improvements in customer-experience, global web-scale reach, and support for massive machine-to-machine communication.
+These new deployments come with an extreme range of requirements, including massive seemingly infinite capacity, imperceptible latency, ultra-high reliability, personalized services with dramatic improvements in customer-experience, global web-scale reach, support for massive machine-to-machine communication, and the integration of new paradigms, with AI as flagship.

 Maximizing the efficiency of end-to-end network operations requires increased automation of functions that are currently administered with direct human intervention, such as configuration and capacity management.
 In particular, the automation of network and service management has become an urgent necessity to deliver 5G services with speed and agility while ensuring their economic sustainability.

-Driven by documented business scenarios, ISG ZSM is examining requirements, defining specifications, and demonstrating technologies for tomorrow’s zero-touch networks.
+Driven by documented business scenarios, ETSI’s Industry Specification Group on Zero touch network and Service Management (ISG ZSM) is examining requirements, defining specifications and demonstrating technologies for tomorrow’s zero-touch networks.
 The group’s ultimate target is to enable network autonomous operation steered by high-level policies.
 These autonomous networks will be able to self-manage and self-organize (configuration, healing, assurance, optimization, etc.) without human intervention beyond the initial transmission of intents.

-During the year progress was meanwhile made on several further Work Items, anticipating publication during 2023:
+During the year progress was meanwhile made on various Work Items:

-GR ZSM 013 is a report on the automation of CI/CD (continuous integration / continuous development) for ZSM services and managed services.
+GR ZSM 013 is a Group Report on the automation of CI/CD (continuous integration / continuous development) for ZSM services and managed services.
 It studies use cases, potential requirements and possible solutions of automating CI/CD of software-related primarily to management services and/or functions and secondarily to managed services.

-Building on work in GR ZSM 010, GS ZSM 014 specifies security capabilities for the ZSM framework architecture.
-The set of security capabilities focuses on automatic security governance of management services, with a focus on automatic security governance of management service/function including AI/ML-enabled service/function, adaptive trust relationship between management domains, dynamic access control and exposure of ZSM service, as well as supporting intelligent security services built on capabilities of ZSM framework.
-It also documents deployment aspects of the security scenarios to validate the applicability of the security requirements and management services/functions.
+GS ZSM 014 is a Group Specification that specifies security capabilities for the ZSM framework architecture, with a focus on automatic governance of management service/function including AI/ML-enabled service/function, adaptive trust relationship between management domains, dynamic access control and exposure of ZSM service, as well as supporting intelligent security services built on capabilities of ZSM framework.
+It also documents deployment aspects of the scenarios to validate the applicability of the security requirements and management services/functions.

-A new report GR ZSM 015 will describe the Network Digital Twin concept, investigating its applicability for automation of zero-touch network and service management and introduce existing, emerging and future scenarios that can benefit from it.
+GR ZSM 015 is a Group Report describing the Network Digital Twin concept, investigating its applicability for automation of zero-touch network and service management and introduce existing, emerging and future scenarios that can benefit from it.
 Identifying existing specifications and solutions (both ETSI and external ones) that can be leveraged to maximize synergies, the report will outline recommendations of additional capabilities needed in the ZSM framework to support Network Digital Twins.
+Both ZSM 014 and ZSM 015 had reached final draft status by the end of 2013, with publication proceeding in 2024.

 See the full list of ISG ZSM Work Items in development here.